DataStax-Examples/quickstart-c/README.md

-# DataStax C/C++ Driver for Apache Cassandra Quickstar
+# DataStax C/C++ Driver for Apache Cassandra Quickstart

 A basic demo CRUD application using the DataStax C/C++ Driver for Apache Cassandra.
 The intent is to help users get up and running quickly with the driver.